Updated from World Bank data

 The Human Development Index measures the development level of a country based on three parameters: education, life expectancy and gross domestic product (GDP).
-If you want to know the world rank of your country, consult the 2008 report) published by UNDP (United Nations Development Programme).
+If you want to know the world rank of your country, consult the UNDP 2021-2022 report) (United Nations Development Programme).

 Natural and Industrial Resources